What is peer work and how can it help me?

 Peer work is a form of mental health support provided by people who have had their own experience with life and mental health challenges.
 Peer workers use their experience to help others and are trained to facilitate safe and respectful conversations.

-Interested in learning more about peer work?
-You’ve come to the right place!
-We spoke with three peer workers, Emily, Saahil and Jessica, and Marty, the Senior Manager Support Services from ReachOut, to learn more about what peer work is and how peer workers can support you.
+We spoke with members of our PeerChat team to learn more about what peer work is and how peer workers can support you.

-If I [had known] there was someone out there who had their own journey of mental health, [and who] didn’t know me or anyone else in my personal life, [and] who could open up about what helped them, I probably would’ve opened up a lot earlier.
+If I'd known there was someone out there who had their own journey of mental health, didn’t know me or anyone else in my personal life, and could open up about what helped them, I probably would’ve opened up a lot earlier.

 What is peer work?